Cultured meat could reduce resources required in meat production, with a smaller environmental footprint relative to animal farming.

 A team of Tufts University-led researchers exploring the development of cultured meat found that the addition of the iron-carrying protein myoglobin improves the growth, texture, and color of bovine muscle grown from cells in culture.
 This development is a step toward the ultimate goal of growing meat from livestock animal cells for human consumption.

 The researchers found that myoglobin increased the proliferation and metabolic activity of bovine muscle satellite cells.
 Addition of either myoglobin or hemoglobin also led to a change of color more comparable to beef.
-The results, published on October 21, 2019, in FOODS, indicate potential benefits of adding heme proteins to cell media to improve the color and texture of cell-grown meat.
+The results, published on October 21, 2019, in FOODS, indicate the potential benefits of adding heme proteins to cell media to improve the color and texture of cell-grown meat.

 “Taste, color, and texture will be critical to consumer acceptance of cultured meat,” said David Kaplan, Stern Family Professor of Engineering at the Tufts University School of Engineering and corresponding author of the study.
 “If our goal is to make something similar to a steak, we need to find the right conditions for cells to grow that replicate the formation of natural muscle.
 The addition of myoglobin looks to be one more important addition to the recipe that brings us closer to that goal,” added Kaplan, chair of the Department of Biomedical Engineering and a program faculty member at the Sackler School of Graduate Biomedical Sciences at Tufts.